Mubadala Investment Company: Investments

 In 2022, Mubadala sold the Anglo-Trade Bank, which it funded together with AGTB Holdings in 2018, to Gulf Islamic Investments.
 In April 2023 Mubadala, together with Stone Point Capital and other partners, acquired 20% of Truist Insurance Holdings for $1.95 billion.
 The fund bought the remaining 80% of Truist, together with Stone Point Capital, Clayton, Dubilier & Rice and other investors, for $15.5 billion in 2024.

 In May 2023, Mubadala agreed to buy a majority stake in a New York–based Fortress Investment Group from the SoftBank Group.
 The $3 billion takeover was intended to be closed in the first quarter of 2024.
 However, the deal that would give Mubadala 70% stakes in Fortress was being scrutinized by the U.S. national security officers.
 The deal, which raised concerns for the US over the UAE's ties with China, was being closely reviewed by the Committee on Foreign Investment in the US (Cfius).
 In May 2024, the regulatory body approved of the sale.
 A year later in April 2025, Mubadala and Fortress Investment started a $1 billion investment partnership.

+Mubadala increased its partnership with Aldar Properties in September 2024 with four joint ventures amounting to more than $8.2 billion across Abu Dhabi.

 In September 2024, Turkish Competition Authority confirmed that Mubadala applied to acquire Getir in entirety.
-In June 2024, Getir founders, Nazim Salur and Serkan Borancili, opposed Mubadala’s restructuring plan that would separate profitable local grocery delivery operations with noncore businesses.
+In June 2024, Getir founders, Nazim Salur and Serkan Borancili, opposed Mubadala's restructuring plan that would separate profitable local grocery delivery operations with noncore businesses.
 Under the proposed plan, Mubadala was to acquire grocery delivery operations in exchange for $250 million investment.
 However, in January 2025, Salur alleged Mubadala of an “illegal coup” and vowed to take legal action against the Emirati firm.
 He claimed that Mubadala attempted to take over all shares of the founders, and “intentionally delayed” transferring units to them.
-Getir’s founders also stated that Mubadala attempted to back off from the deal at the end of 2024.
+Getir's founders also stated that Mubadala attempted to back off from the deal at the end of 2024.
 They appealed to the Enterprise Chamber of the Amsterdam Court of Appeal, and said to take a legal action in Turkey and the UK as well.
-Mubadala was planning to propose an alternative plan, which it said was already approved by Getir’s independent directors.
+Mubadala was planning to propose an alternative plan, which it said was already approved by Getir's independent directors.
 But Salur expressed his intent to “continue fighting” the restructuring plan.
-On 30 January 2025, Salur removed Getir’s CEO Batuhan Gultakan from his position without giving specific reasons.
-Sources revealed that the move was taken due to Gultakan’s full support towards Mubadala.
+On 30 January 2025, Salur removed Getir's CEO Batuhan Gultakan from his position without giving specific reasons.
+Sources revealed that the move was taken due to Gultakan's full support towards Mubadala.

+In December 2024, Mubadala announced a partnership with Silver Rock Financial LP in which Mubadala Capital acquired a 42% stake in the company.

+Mubadala Capital acquired the Canadian asset manager CI Financial Corp. in August 2025 for $8.9 billion.
+Also in August 2025, Mubadala invested $35 million for a 12.8% stake into Paragraf, a British technology company.

+Mubadala Capital acquired the outdoor advertising company Clear Channel Outdoor in February 2026 for $6.2 billion.